liferay/liferay-frontend-projects/target-platforms/README.md

 JavaScript projects to have all needed dependencies and tools to deploy it in a specific release of Liferay CE Portal or DXP.

-The Target Platform takes care of all configuration details for you you, so that you don't need to bother about dependency numbers or configuring the parts of the build that can be inferred from the target version of Liferay CE Portal/DXP.
+The Target Platform takes care of all configuration details for you, so that you don't need to bother about dependency numbers or configuring the parts of the build that can be inferred from the target version of Liferay CE Portal/DXP.

 ## Supported Target Platforms